robot-perception-group/rl_multi_rotor_landing/README.md

 ## Requirements
 ### Linux packages
-Install some basic package first by running the commands
+Install some basic packages first by running the commands
 ```
 sudo apt update
 sudo apt install libgoogle-glog-dev
 sudo apt install screen
 sudo apt install python3-pip
 ```
-### Download the code
+### Downloading the code
 The repository includes several submodules that need to be considered during download.
 This can be achieved with the following command
 ```
 git clone --recurse-submodules https://github.com/robot-perception-group/rl_multi_rotor_landing.git
 ```

 ## Installation
-### Install ROS and Gazebo
+### Installing ROS and Gazebo
 You can find the installation instructions for ROS Noetic and Gazebo  [here](http://wiki.ros.org/noetic/Installation/Ubuntu).
 A list of required ROS packages is given [here](ros_packages_list.txt).
 You can install a package by using apt as follows
 ```
 sudo apt install ros-noetic-PACKAGE-NAME
 ```
-### Install Python modules and set up usage of virtual environments
+### Installing Python modules and setting up the use of virtual environments
 A list of required additional python modules is given [here](requirements.txt).
 You can install it by running
 ```
 pip3 install -r requirements.txt